noahwooten05/bdfs_client/README.md

 ## File Structure

 The filesystem is made up of several key structures to manage file and directory metadata, entries, and gaps.

+## Purpose
+This is being used for early OS development before the more complicated Bolt/PL FS can be implemented it is extremely complex relative to this.